 This BNC connector provides the optional Programmable TTL pulse rate output and is usually not installed.
-If installed, see signal definition in Appendix J - Specifications.
-This pulse rate is normally shipped from the factory as 10MPPS but can be changed via command cpuoptsconfig.
+If installed, see details in Appendix J - Specifications for the Programmable TTL output.
+This pulse rate is normally shipped from the factory as 10MPPS but can be changed via the front-panel keypad or command cpuoptsconfig.

-10 MPPS or 100 PPS, etc.
+10MPPS or 100 PPS, etc.

 This BNC connector provides an optional customer-specified rate output and is usually not installed.
 If installed, it will be labeled for the appropriate rate such as "10 MPPS" or "100 PPS", etc. This output is set at the factory and cannot be changed.
-See signal definition in Appendix J - Specifications for the Fixed Rate Output.
+See details in Appendix J - Specifications for the Fixed Rate Output.

-Serial Time
+Serial Time Output

-This optional DB-9M connector provides the serial I/O interface with a once-per-second ASCII time string output and is usually not installed.
-For further information refer see description in Appendix G - Serial Time Output.
+This optional DB-9M connector provides the RS-232 (or RS-422) serial I/O interface with a once-per-second ASCII time string output.
+For further information refer to Appendix F - Serial Time Output.